Running Jobs

 Interactive Job Submission

 Slurm interactive jobs allow users to interact with applications on the compute node.
 With an interactive job, you will request time and resources.
-Once available, you will be logged into the assigned node and the job will be ended when you log out or your reqested time limit is reached.
+Once available, you will be able to log into the assigned node and the job will be ended when you log out and cancel it or your requested time limit is reached.
 This is different compared to a batch job where you submit your job for execution with no user interaction.

-To submit an interactive job to the general-compute partition for a single process with 32 Intel cores and 50GB of memory for 5 hours and 20 minutes, use the salloc command and the appropriate options as shown here:
+This example requests an interactive job using the salloc command on the general-compute partition for 1 node, a single process with 32 cores and 50GB of memory for 1 hour.
+Once the requested node is available, use the srun command as shown to login to the compute node:

 Batch Job Submission